 Admission to the engineering school is contingent on the college’s recommendation and the student’s completing certain course requirements of the engineering school while at Reed.
 Typical course requirements are two years of physics, one or two years of chemistry, and two years of mathematics, including differential equations.
 Normally, students with a GPA less than 3.3 should not expect to be recommended.
 Admission to the specific field of engineering preferred by the student is not guaranteed; the student’s academic record can be relevant.

 Admission to Caltech is not automatic upon recommendation, but is subject to review by Caltech and may depend upon factors that cannot be anticipated.
 Caltech does not guarantee financial aid to otherwise eligible students.

 While admission to the other programs is also subject to review by the participating school, admission can usually be expected upon recommendation.

 During the first year:

 Mathematics 111 and 112 or 211 and 212; Physics 101 and 102.
-Consult with the Reed dual degree coordinator for information on other required courses.
+Consult with the Reed dual degree coordinator in the appropriate department or admissions for information on other required courses.